-Workers must have a construction induction card (White Card) before starting any work on a construction site.
+Workers on Australian construction sites must have a construction induction card (White Card) before starting work.
 Workers must show their white card to the PCBU on the site and to any inspectors who ask to see it.

 Editors note: you can only complete White Card training and get your USI if you are physically in Australia!